aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/help/docs/bridge-developers-notes/html-api-of-kendo-grid.md

 	</template>
 ```

-The same applies for both `<k-col>` and `<k-template>`.
+The same applies for both `<ak-col>` and `<ak-template>`.
 <br>

 Notice the use of the `<content>` tag.
-This tells Aurelia to put the content of the `<k-grid>` tag, at that place in the view.
+This tells Aurelia to put the content of the `<ak-grid>` tag, at that place in the view.
 More information about the `<content>` tag, can be found [here](http://patrickwalters.net/wielding-the-power-of-aurelia-content-selectors/).
 <br>

 Now we got this out of our way, we can get back to our problem.
-From inside the `Grid` view-model, we want to get the properties on the view-model's of all `<k-col>` custom elements.
+From inside the `Grid` view-model, we want to get the properties on the view-model's of all `<ak-col>` custom elements.
 Luckily, Aurelia has made a nice decorator for this: `@children`.
 It is used as follows:
 <br>

 ```html